Sacred Music at St. Mary Magdalene

 Adult choir in honor of Mary, Mystical Rose

-Small ensemble of advanced vocalists who are strong music readers and comfortable with unaccompanied choral music, including polyphonic motets, Gregorian chant, and sacred contemporary compositions.
+Small ensemble of advanced vocalists who are strong music readers, musically sensitive to an intimate tonal dynamic, and proficient with unaccompanied choral music, including polyphonic motets, Gregorian chant, and sacred contemporary compositions.
 Admission by audition.
-Rehearsals are Thursdays from 6:00-7:00pm.
-Schola Rosa typically sings a rotation of Masses, appearing about once per month at each Sunday Mass (7:30, 9:30, 11:30, 4:30).
+Rehearsals are usually two Tuesdays per month from 7:00-9:00pm, and Schola Rosa sings about two weekend and/or Holy Day Liturgies per month (varying times).

 Latin Mass choir in honor of Mary, Queen of the Angels

-The Latin Mass choir is for adults and mature youth who wish to sing at the Latin Mass (First Sunday of each month at 4:30pm).
-The group focuses on Gregorian chant, Latin hymns and motets.
-Rehearsals are one or two Fridays per month from 5:00-6:30pm.
+The Latin Mass choir is for adults and teens who wish to serve the First Sunday of each month at 4:30pm, when the Liturgy is celebrated ad orientem, Ordinary Form in Latin.
+The group focuses on Gregorian chant, simple Latin hymns and simple motets.
+One rehearsal is held prior to each Mass, usually the preceding Friday from 5:00-6:30pm.

 Grades K-1 youth choir in honor of Mary, Morning Star

-Individuals who are trained in organ and/or piano, have accompanying experience, and desire to support the voices of cantors, choirs, and congregation in sacred music.
+Individuals who are trained in organ and piano, have accompanying experience, and desire to support the voices of cantors, choirs, and congregation in sacred music.

-Two instrumental ensembles contribute to the most solemn and festive liturgical celebrations throughout the liturgical year, such as Christ the King, Christmas, Easter, and Pentecost.
-Admittance by audition for experience musicians (grade 8-adult).
+Two instrumental ensembles contribute to the most solemn and festive liturgical celebrations throughout the liturgical year, such as Christmas and Easter, as well as participate in the annual Spring Concert.
+Admittance by audition for experienced musicians (teens and adults).

 Wind/brass ensemble in honor of Mary, Mother of the Church